aymencito/Identifying-High-Risk-Buildings-using-Topic-Modelling-and-Spatial-Analytics/README.md

 #Topic Modelling Results

 Text data from Con Edison visits were analyzed, topic modelling automatically generates topics from the text.
 The topics can be broadly categorized as incidents related to boilers, customer complaints of service shut off, gas leaks, gas meter issues, illegal activity and service shut off, failure of integrity tests and unsafe piping.
-Here are some of the results:

 #Spatial Dashboard